What Factors Set The Stage For Probate To Occur In NY?

 Remember the goal of any estate plan created by a Top Estate Planning Lawyer is to avoid the probate process and ensure the assets end up in the hands of the decedent’s intended beneficiaries.

-Always consult an Estate Planning attorney.
+Always consult an Highly Qualified Probate Attorney.
 Remember it is never too early to start planning your estate, but it can be too late, so call today to get started.